andgarriv/DP1--2023-2024-l4-4/README.md

 ```
 npm start
 ```
-You can then access the PetClinic frontend at [http://localhost:3000](http://localhost:3000)
+You can then access the EOL frontend at [http://localhost:3000](http://localhost:3000)